Sergio2409/docker_compose_odoo_template/README.md

 ~~~
 `sudo docker-compose build`
 ~~~

+6. Start all the containers the first time
+    - `sudo docker-compose up`

+7. Comment the line 15 of the `docker-compose.yml` to avoid install base module

-6. At this point the setup was finished if no error occured
+8. At this point the setup was finished if no error occured

 ## How to section
 1. How to start all containers